top of page

 Who:

-According to tradition, each Gospel was written and/or dictated by the name associated with it: Matthew and John were apostles of Jesus, Mark was a close friend of the apostle Peter, and Luke was also a missionary companion of Paul. [*Many modern scholars dispute claims that Matthew and John actually wrote their respective Gospels; this appears to be the case because to accept that an actual apostle wrote the Gospel would be to give too much historical credence to the life of Jesus, which seems to be a major faux pas in modern academic circles.]
+According to tradition, each Gospel was written and/or dictated by the name associated with it: Matthew and John were apostles of Jesus, Mark was a protege and interpreter of the apostle Peter, and Luke was a missionary companion of Paul. [*Many modern scholars dispute claims that Matthew and John actually wrote their respective Gospels; this appears to be the case because to accept that an actual apostle wrote the Gospel would be to give too much historical credence to the life of Jesus, which seems to be a major faux pas in modern academic circles.]

 When:

-The Gospels of Matthew, Mark, and Luke were written between the early 50s AD and the late 60s AD.
-The Gospel of John was written sometime between 50s and 70s AD [*Modern scholars claim that Gospel of Mark was written first, sometime in the 60s AD, Matthew and Luke were written in the 70s-80s AD and John was written 80s-90s AD]
+The Gospel of John: 85-95 AD [*Modern scholars claim that Gospel of Mark was written first in 70 AD, and Matthew and Luke were written in the 70s-80s AD and that John was written in the 90s AD] For More on this Subject CLICK HERE.

 THEOLOGICAL POSTS ABOUT THE GOSPELS: